Frequently Asked Questions

 What does “forest restoration” entail?

 Forest restoration projects typically have a long timeline (Sierra Nevada Conservancy, 2022).
-Typical restoration activities include mechanical thinning and prescribed burning among other treatments like grazing, habitat monitoring, and reforestation.
+Restoration activities include mechanical thinning and prescribed burning among other treatments like grazing, habitat monitoring, and reforestation.
 Forest thinning reduces tree stand density and competition for resources among trees.
 This is typically done by hand crews or heavy equipment according to land management objectives.
 Prescribed fire following forest thinning can further remove excess vegetation on the ground, promoting regeneration and nutrient recycling.
 Research has shown that restoration thinning is a viable option for forest management and can be used in tandem with beneficial fire without harming forest health or biodiversity (Stephens, et al. 2023).

 Is forest thinning alone sufficient to mitigate wildfire hazard?

-Typically not.
-Forest thinning is just one, typically the first, step in the suite of treatments intended to make forested lands resilient.
+Typically, no. Forest thinning is just one, typically the first, step in the suite of treatments intended to make forested lands resilient.
 After successful thinning operations, fire practitioners can use prescribed burning to reintroduce low-to-moderate severity wildfire back into the ecosystem.
 To better mitigate the risks that wildfires pose to homeowners, communities need to adopt additional solutions like home hardening, defensible space, prevention education and more.

 What are the challenges to scaling forest restoration?